top of page

 Operating in Forgiveness

 When you took what wasn’t yours, Someone loved you.
 When you lied to save your own skin, Someone loved you.
 When you gossiped or spoke hateful, hurtful words against another, Someone loved you.
 In your hours with pornography, Someone loved you.
-During your years of intoxication, whether from marijuana or alcohol, Someone loved you.
-When you shared your body with someone outside the marriage bed, Someone loved you.
+During your years of intoxication, whether from illicit drugs or alcohol, Someone loved you.
+When you shared your body with someone outside of wedlock, Someone loved you.
 When your lips only spoke vulgarity, Someone loved you.
 When you went from one partner to another, Someone loved you.
 When you chose to end the life of the child within you, Someone loved you.
-When you turned away from natural relations with the opposite sex and were filled with lust for the same sex, Someone loved you.
+When you turned away from natural relations with the opposite sex and were filled instead with lust for the same sex, Someone loved you.

-We have been unworthy.
+We have all been unworthy.
 And yet...Someone continues to love us.

-Christ.
-Christ loves us despite all of it.
+That someone has been and is Jesus the Christ.
+Christ loves us despite it all.
 He loves us not in part, but in whole.
 He doesn’t love us from a distance, or with reservation.
 His love is complete.
 No matter how many times we mess up, no matter how hard we fall, He extends a love that is real.
 Sincere.
 There are no forced smiles with Him, no false sense of cordiality.
-He sees us as the confused, broken, hurting children we are, and He offers us forgiveness, grace, and mercy that are real.
+He sees us as the confused, broken, hurting children we are, and He offers us forgiveness, grace, and mercy that’s real.
 He offers us friendship, unmarred by disappointment, anger, or hurt.

 Just think about it.
 We reach out to Christ, begging Him to forgive our wickedness.
-We hope that He will continue to love us as He did before we fell.
+We hope that He will continue to love us as He did before we fell into sin (whatever sin that might be).
 But we struggle to offer that same mercy and grace to those who wrong us.
-What we fail to understand is that forgiveness releases the offender from the debt that they owe us, and it releases us from hoarding onto bitterness.
 We would do well to remember the prayer we so often recite: “forgive us our sins as we forgive those who trespass against us.”
 We are asking God to forgive us and failing to recognize how we have struggled to forgive others.

 Often, people let us down and fall short of our expectations.
-We find ourselves deeply disappointed in them, unable to restore the initial image we once had.
-Leaning on our own wisdom, we try to forgive, but only to an extent.
-If the offender is truly repentant, it’s important to recognize that our new reservations and limitations are easily recognized and deeply felt.
+We find ourselves deeply disappointed in them, unable to restore the initial image we once had of them.
+Leaning on our own wisdom, we try to forgive, but…only to an extent, not in whole.
+Instead, whether consciously or subconsciously, we set new boundaries and limitations.
+It’s important to note that those new reservations are easily recognized by the offender and deeply felt if the offender is sincerely repentant, no matter how subtle you think you may seem.

 King David cries out to the Lord.